rothskeller/photo-tools/md/MANUAL.md

 one is present, it is the altitude, and must be followed by a suffix of `m` (meters) or `ft` (feet).
 (On output, altitude is always reported in feet.)

+The `group` field contains a list of groups (teams, organizations, etc.) that are depicted in the media.
+Group names are hierarchical, with components separated by slashes.

 The `keyword` field contains a list of keywords associated with the media.
 Keywords are hierarchical, with components separated by slashes.
-The `group`, `place`, and `topic` fields are shorthand for `keyword` with the first component of the value assumed to be `Groups`, `Places`, and `Topics`, respectively.
-The `person` field works similarly, with a prefix of `People`, but merges facial recognition regions tagged in the media into the list of person keywords.
+Note that while values of the `group`, `person`, `place`, and `topic` are stored in underlying metadata as keywords, they are not reported or managed by the `keyword` field.
+The `keyword` field only reports and acts on other keywords.

 The `location` field contains a textual description of the location of the media.
 It has the form